 To find out more about how we manage investments please see the Useful Information section below.

 We will send you a letter every two years, unless you are within the last five years, when we will send one every year, which provides a re-projection of your value based on our current assumptions.
 The letter tells you whether your endowment is projected to reach its target amount, or whether it is heading for a shortfall.
 A shortfall is when the value is anticipated to be less than the target amount.
-If you are a with profits endowment customer, you’ll also receive an annual bonus statement showing the performance of your investment.
+You’ll also receive an annual statement showing the performance of your investment.

-If you are a savings endowment customer you may not receive a re-projection letter.
-However, you'll receive an annual statement showing the performance of your investment for the previous year as all endowment customers do.
+If you're a savings endowment customer you may not receive a re-projection letter.
+However, you'll receive an annual statement showing the performance of your investment for the previous year.

 If you haven't received a recent update from us, you can call 03700 500 263 to request one.
 Call charges will vary.
 We may record and monitor calls.